-Upon completion of this course, the student will understand moderately complex database structures and concepts such as data queries, aggregation, complex joins, virtual tables, schema design, development techniques, and tooling.
+Upon completion of this course, you will understand moderately complex database structures and concepts such as data queries, aggregation, complex joins, virtual tables, schema design, development techniques, and tooling.

-This course expects the student to already be familiar with development environment set up, basic queries, inner join, left join, right join, cartesian products, basic schema design, views, functions, and table expressions.
-If all these concepts are foreign, it is suggested that the student enroll in the introduction to SQL course here at Cybrary.
+This course expects you to already be familiar with development environment setup, basic queries, inner join, left join, right join, cartesian products, basic schema design, views, functions, and table expressions.
+If you need to learn or brush up on these concepts, we recommend enrolling in the Introduction to SQL course here at Cybrary.

-- Perform intermediate queries using multiple joins, table expressions, and views
+- Perform intermediate queries using multiple joins, common table expressions, and views

 - Perform complex aggregation queries and subqueries